shadcn/vagrant-drupal/README.md

-Vagrant for Drupal 7
+Vagrant for Drupal
 ==============

-Vagrant for Drupal 7.
+Vagrant for Drupal.
 Code taken from https://drupal.org/project/vdd with some tweaks.

 ### Dependencies